A Delicious, Gluten-Free Treat

-Even if you have not done much gluten-free baking in the past, the recipe for my rock cakes (or rock buns as they are also called) is very easy and requires only a few ingredients.
-So, if you have some flour, eggs, sugar, butter (or margarine) and a little dried fruit, why not have a go at these for a tasty treat with morning coffee or afternoon tea?
+Whether you are gluten-free or not, I think you may enjoy these rock cakes (or rock buns, as they are also called).
+They are very easy and require only a few ingredients.
+If you have some flour, eggs, sugar, butter (or margarine), and a little dried fruit, why not have a go at these for a tasty treat with morning coffee or afternoon tea?

-This recipe has taken a few tries to perfect but they are now a family favorite.
+This recipe has taken me a few tries to perfect, but they're now a family favorite.
 I have also provided instructions for a chocolate chip and dried cranberry variation.
 Please try my recipe and share your comments and any suggestions you may have for variations.

 What Are Rock Cakes?